ssfsx17/ffpnp/readable.md

 |           | E: Special | Target H: 0         |
 |           |            | Effect H/V: 3/3     |

-Against all enemies in the area, this acts as a Magical Attack, Unaspecting, dealing Level \* Intellect \* 0.6 Damage.
+Against all enemies in the area, this acts as a Magical Attack, Unaspected, dealing Level \* Intellect \* 0.6 Damage.
 For all allies in the area, this grants [Macrocosmos](#status-macrocosmos) status for 4 status phases.